mpereannor/Sprint-Challenge--Hash-BC/README.md

 Explain in detail the workings of a dynamic array:
-* What is the runtime complexity to access an array, add or remove from the front, and add or remove from the back?
+* What is the runtime complexity to access an array, add or remove from the front, and add or remove from the back? runtime complexity
+ `access` - `O(1)`
+ `add_front` - `O(1)`
+ `remove_front` - `O(1)`
+ `add_back` - `O(1)`
+ `remove_back` - `O(1)`

 * What is the worse case scenario if you try to extend the storage size of a dynamic array?
+`O(n)`

 Explain how a blockchain is structured.
 What are the blocks, what is the chain?
 How is the data organized?

+  a blockchain is composed of;
+  a `block` which comprises a list of transactions, the length of the block determined by the number of transactions, the index of the current transaction, proof,  and a timestamp. a `chain` a hash that varies in complexity that links one `block` to another.
+A current hash is derived from the data of a previous block.
+  In order to allow for security and transparency, networks that run a blockchain are made up of algorithms that are time consuming and expensive to operate.
+This problem is curbed with decentralized operators who are incentivized

 Explain how proof of work functions.
 How does it operate.
 How does this protect the chain from attack.
 What kind of attack is possible?

+  chaining block together makes it impossible to modify transactions included in any block without modifying all subsequent blocks.
+As a result, the cost ot modify a particular block increases with every new block added to the blockchain, magnifying the effect of the proof of work.

+  proof of work forces a potential attacker to execute almost impossible computational tasks.
+This is not only time consuming, but demans an incredible amount of computational power.

+  however, a 51% attack, where a certain miner or mining pool, that owns more than 50% of all the network's hashing power, acts maliciously to disturb the network's operation, can disrupt a blockchain newtwork.

 ## Project Set Up